lyz-code/blue-book/docs/roadmap_adjustment.md

   - What did drain your energy or brought you down emotionally this last month?
     - [ ]

+  - What month accomplishments are you proud of?
+    - [ ]

   - Where is your mind these days?
     - [ ]

   - What did help you most this last month?
+    - [ ]

+  - What do you want for the next month?
     - [ ]
   Notice that we do not need to review our life logging tools (diary, action manager, ...) to answer these questions.
 This means that we're doing an analysis of what is in our minds right now, not throughout the month.
 It's flawed but as we do this analysis often, it's probably fine.
 We add more importance to the latest events in our life anyway.

 - Empty the elements you added to the `review box`.